 It is not uncommon for students of all ages to miss home during their first day or two at Perry-Mansfield, especially if they are on their first extended trip away from home.
 The Counselor staff is trained to identify when students are having difficulty and to help them enjoy their experience.
 In addition, it is not uncommon for a parent to "suffer" more than their child, who is typically preoccupied with a busy schedule.

 Everybody loves to get mail delivered to camp.
 Avoid writing about how much fun the child is missing while away from home; you might stir up an unnecessary case of homesickness.
 Encourage your child to have fun and to make the most of his/her camp experience.
 A simple note to stay in touch is all that's necessary.
 If sending a care package, please do not send food of any kind.
 Students may receive care packages, other than food, from family and friends.
 Food is not allowed in the cabins because it attracts wildlife.
-Campers will be asked to dispose of any food that is mailed to them.
+Campers will be asked to dispose of all food that is mailed to them.

 At each meal there are choices, which include vegetarian options All meals are served buffet style in the Main Lodge dining hall.
 Students are responsible for clearing their own dishes.
 Healthy snacks are provided in the dining hall between meals.
 If your child has a special dietary need, please let us know so we can discuss it.